Swimming at the 2025 World Aquatics Championships – Women's 400 metre freestyle

 The women's 400 metre freestyle event at the 2025 World Aquatics Championships was held on 27 July 2025 at the World Aquatics Championships Arena at the Singapore Sports Hub in Kallang, Singapore.

 Background

 Summer McIntosh of Canada and Katie Ledecky of the United States are the clear favorites, with the Olympic champion Ariarne Titmus absent.
+Titmus ended her competitive swimming career in October of that year.
 McIntosh holds the world record at 3:54.18, set at Canadian Trials, over two seconds faster than Ledecky’s 3:56.81 best time of 2025.
 Ledecky won their only head-to-head this season but trails McIntosh in recent best times.

 The contest for bronze includes Lani Pallister of Australia (3:59.72), Li Bingjie of China (3:59.99), Claire Weinstein of the United States (4:00.05), and Erika Fairweather of New Zealand, a 2023 bronze medalist.
 Other returning finalists include Isabel Gose of Germany, Maria Fernanda Costa of Brazil, Jamie Perkins of Australia, and Yang Peiqi of China.